Last Updated on 02/11/2025

 Topic v/s Keywords v/s Focus Keywords

-Understanding the distinction between subjects and broad and target keywords may help simplify SEO content planning.
+Understanding the distinction between broad and target keywords can help simplify SEO content planning.
 Let us break it down:

-• Topics: These are big topics or categories that offer a foundation for material.
+- Topics: These are broad categories that provide a foundation for the material.
 For example, “health” is a topic.
 While subjects provide a vast range of content options, they are frequently too broad to optimize successfully.

 How To Choose The Right Focus Keyword?

-Choosing a target keyword comprises numerous aspects that guarantee your content reaches its intended audience and ranks effectively in search results.
+Choosing a target keyword involves several key aspects that ensure your content reaches its intended audience and ranks effectively in search results.
 Let’s break down the major issues to consider and provide some practical examples to help you:

 Top Three Factors for Choosing the Best Focus Keyphrase: